skullfort/covid-19-icu/README.md

 1. How does the occupancy change overtime in Ontario?

 2. Is the occupancy changes the same for adults and underaged people in Ontario?
--correlation graph
+- correlation graph
--adult ICU occupancy have more spikes than pediatrics -underaged people for ICU occupancy remained at a relative slope
+- adult ICU occupancy have more spikes than pediatrics
+- underaged people for ICU occupancy remained at a relative slope

 3. Were there enough ICU beds during peak times and were hospitals equiped enough during the fluctuating pandemic situation?
--line graph
+- line graph
--the underaged hospital equipment dipped below the required ICU beds, meaning that hospitals were not well equiped during that dip in the graph
+- the underaged hospital equipment dipped below the required ICU beds, meaning that hospitals were not well equiped during that dip in the graph

 4. Do different regions in Ontario follow certain trends or have similiarities/differences in data?
--pie chart
+- pie chart
--different regions have similar spikes in ICU beds being used
+- different regions have similar spikes in ICU beds being used
 ______________________________________________________________________

 Breakdown of Tasks: